-Both lawful permanent residents (green card holders) and U.S. citizens enjoy many of the same rights, such as the ability to live permanently and work in the US.
-However, U.S. citizens enjoy some important benefits that green card holders don’t.
+Both lawful permanent residents (green card holders) and U.S. citizens enjoy many of the same rights, such as the ability to live permanently and work in the United States.
+However, U.S. citizens enjoy some important benefits that green card holders do not.

 As a green card holder, you can:

-- Apply for visas for your husband or wife and unmarried children to live in the U.S.
+- Apply for visas for your husband or wife and unmarried children to live in the United States.